 Silos, storage bins should be clean and storage pallets (stands) must be free of damages, wood splinters or protruding nails.
 Racks and pallets must be maintained in good condition and must be regularly inspected to ensure they are free from mould, moisture, and infestation.
 They must not be broken or decayed and must be stable so they don’t collapse.

 Stacking of Grains

 - Stack numbering scheme (layout) should be displayed in each warehouse and unloading should be done in individual stacks with at least a meter gap with next stack or wall for people movement and cleaning.

 - Stack register to be maintained which shows the entire history of each stack

 - Stack card for each stack should be displayed prominently and should be always accessible.
 The data should be updated immediately after completion of stacking or issuance or any treatment or disinfestations.

-- Floor must be flat and free of stones and other sharp objects, drains, so that a gastight seal can be made between the sheets and the surface
+- The floor must be flat and free of stones and other sharp objects drain so that a gastight seal can be made between the sheets and the surface